rs0les/rs0les/README.md

 - Aspiring cloud person.
 - Automation enthusiast.
 - Beard-haver
-- Possibly just a collection of Python scripts in a trench coat and sunglasses.
+- Possibly just a collection of scripts in a trench coat and sunglasses.

 ---